quiltdata/quilt/docs/Catalog/RemovingStacks.md

   mappings, permissions).
 - Analytics data in stack-managed buckets.
 - Audit logs and Athena querying setups.
-- User database configurations.
+- User account and tabulator configurations.

 ### Recommended Actions

 - Export analytics data you need to keep.
 - Save important audit logs.
 - Document existing Athena configurations if you'll need to recreate them.
-- Export the Postgres database of user accounts if you want to retain it for possible use in future stacks.
+- Export the Postgres database (containing user accounts and tabulator configuration) in case you want to reuse it for future stacks.

 ---